 The Group's use of financial instruments exposes it to a variety of financial risks such as market risk, credit risk and liquidity risk.
 The Group continuously reviews its risk exposures and takes measures to limit it to acceptable levels.
 The Board of Directors has the overall responsibility for the establishment and oversight of the Group's risk management framework and developing and monitoring the risk management policies in close co-operation with the Group's operating units.
 The Group's risk management policies are established to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and Group's activities.
 The Group through its training and management standards and procedures aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
-The Group's Board Committee oversees how management framework in relation to the risk faced by the Group.
+The Group's Board Committee oversees how management monitors compliance with the risk management policies and procedures and reviews adequacy of the risk management framework in relation to the risks faced by the Group.
 The Board Committee is assisted in its oversight role by the Internal audit and the Group risk management department.
 The significant risks that the Group is exposed to are discussed below:

-- (a) Market risk - (i) Foreign exchange risk
+(a) Market risk

+(i) Foreign exchange risk